chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 Composite packages cannot declare dependencies on other applications.
 However, a deployment package can declare a dependency on a composite package.
 In this case, the actual composite package must to be installed, not just its constituents.

-For example, you want to deploy a deployment package that declares a dependency on composite package `AppC` version `[1.0.0,1.0.0]`. `AppC` version `1.0.0` consists of deployment packages `AppD` version `3.1.0` and `AppE` version `5.2.2`.
-If `AppD` `3.1.0` and `AppE` `5.2.2` are deployed on the environment but `AppC` `1.0.0` is not, then you will not be able to deploy the package.
+For example, you want to deploy a deployment package that declares a dependency on composite package AppC version `[1.0.0,1.0.0]`.
+AppC version 1.0.0 consists of deployment packages AppD version 3.1.0 and AppE version 5.2.2.
+If AppD 3.1.0 and AppE 5.2.2 are deployed on the environment but AppC 1.0.0 is not, then you will not be able to deploy the package.

 When you deploy a composite package, the dependency check is skipped.
 This means that if its constituents declare any dependencies, these will not be checked.
-That is, in the above situation, if `AppD` version `3.1.0` declares any dependencies, the composite package can still be deployed to an empty environment.
+That is, in the above situation, if AppD version 3.1.0 declares any dependencies, the composite package can still be deployed to an empty environment.